eman2017-code/tripPlanner/README.md

 			* Things to Do
 			* Itenerary
 			* Things to potentially get done (Wish List)
-	- User can see their current trips and past trips they have gone on
+	- User can see their current trips,past trips and groups they are currenty apart of
 	- User can see most asked questions and and see answer (FAQ Form)

 ## STRETCH-GOALS